 - Screen and audio recording – With Userbrain you’ll get a screen and audio recording where you can watch the participant doing your test.

-- Multi site testing – When testing with Userbrain, sending your testers to another website as past of your test is possible.
+- Multi-site testing – When testing with Userbrain, sending your testers to another website as part of your test is possible.